 In many ways, we have become a community that tends to be defined by the use of our motor vehicles.
-They have become a part of most of the activities that we undertake away from the home.
+They have become a part of most of the activities that we undertake away from home.
 Within communities, however, there is a need for responsible use of motor vehicles.
 This may not always be the case and there needs to be an opportunity for residents and other responsible road users to seek ways to improve this situation.
 This has been recognised by many local Government authorities that will have processes to enable residents to lodge complaints that are able to be investigated and then remediation measures put in place.

-Traffic calming is a system of road-related design and traffic management strategies that are intended to encourage safer, slower and more responsible driving behaviour.
-It should reduce the speed of traffic, potentially reduce the volume of traffic, and also encourage drivers to behave with greater awareness of the environment where they are driving.
+Traffic calming is a system of road-related design and traffic management strategies that are intended to encourage safer, slower, and more responsible driving behaviour.
+It should reduce the speed of traffic, potentially reduce the volume of traffic, and encourage drivers to behave with greater awareness of the environment where they are driving.

 By introducing physical design adjustments and traffic control measures, it should be possible to increase the level of safety for pedestrians, cyclists, and motor vehicle drivers.
 Recently, with traffic calming measures along with safety signage, Melbourne has seen many efforts to reduce the risk of accidents on residential streets, particularly in areas where there is a mix of pedestrian and vehicular traffic, as well as in car parks.